coforma/temp-janus-hints/lesson8.md

 ![](https://janustraining.blob.core.windows.net/images/lesson8-comments.png)

 Once you finish with your comments, you can send the case back to the LAS.
-To do so, from the _Action bar, _select **Send back to edit**.
+To do so, from the _Action bar_, select **Send back to edit**.
 Janus keeps the status of the case as _In review_.

 ## Triggering a Case